takuhii/susy-sass/CONTRIBUTING.md

 If you have some code, please send us a pull request.
 It's likely that we'll ask for a few adjustments, but don't take it personally — we often do that to each other as well.

-We use [Compass](http://compass-style.org) and [True](http://miriamsuzanne.com/true) in development, managed through [bundler](http://bundler.io/), to test Susy and make sure everything is working properly.
+We use [Compass](http://compass-style.org) and [True](http://miriamsuzanne.com/true) in development, managed through [bundler](http://bundler.io/), to test Susy-Sass and make sure everything is working properly.

 We wont merge a pull request that breaks the test, or adds a feature that is untested, but you are welcome to submit a work in progress, and we'll help you sort out the details.
 We'll also ask you to update the docs.